michhar/yolov4-jetson-azure-edge-solution/README.md

 Note:
 - More instruction at [Push and Pull Docker images - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.
 - IMPORTANT:  Docker may need to be configured to run with non-root user as in [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-## Set up Azure Storage

-In the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) or with the Azure CLI create a storage container called `annotated-images-xavier-yolo4`.
-This is to where the frames on the edge device will replicate.

 ## Deploy as an edge module for Live Video Analytics